- Watching the sunset with the familiar taste of a Tusker and nyama choma.

 - Clean Report of Findings (for duty paid vehicles)

 - Duty exemption documents where applicable

 - Duty-free PRO-IB forms approved by Ministry of Foreign Affairs

 - Supplier’s invoice

 Used vehicle documentation:

-- Original logbook or certificate of title plus original translations (if documents not in English)
+- Original logbook or certificate of the title plus original translations (if documents not in English)

 - Original Bill of Landing